-Full reviews of most of the folding bikes featured below are available from our back numbers list, but new subscribers can receive all digital issues back to issue 55 (August 2006) for just £2, so it will usually be cheaper to take out a digital subscription than order several recent back numbers.
+Full reviews of most of the folding bikes featured below are available from our back numbers page, but new subscribers can receive all digital issues back to issue 55 (August 2006) for just £2, so it will usually be cheaper to take out a digital subscription than order several recent back numbers.

 After a production run of over a quarter of a century, the Brompton remains the definitive folding bike.
 Revamped several times, the model range was completely reconstructed in 2005, with two new families – the sporty S-type and touring P-type.
 With the new bikes came a whole range of new accessories and options, from ball-bearing rollers for the rear rack to lightweight titanium frame parts.
 Folding the Brompton takes less than 15 seconds to a volume of 85 litres (3 cu ft) and it locks together, so it’s easy to carry.
 Unique to the Brompton is a range of pricey but effective luggage secured over the front wheel by a quick-release system.
 Rear suspension deals with the bumps and the small 16-inch wheels make the Brompton very maneuverable through traffic, its natural habitat.
 It weighs from about 10kg and is currently available with a 3-speed hub; 3-speed hub plus Brompton’s own 2-speed derailleur, producing an effective 6-speed; 2-speed derailleur, or single speed.
 Primarily a commuter machine, the Brompton can actually be ridden considerable distances thanks to its rear suspension and high-pressure tyres.

 Some Brompton models have a rack and dynamo lights, but our tip is to opt for the cheaper, lighter ‘L’ type, plus the front luggage and optional battery lighting set.
 If you can afford it, the L-X option is lighter still.